blackberry/WebGL-Samples/PeaksAndValleys/README.md

 >   The BlackBerry platform has a number of payment services to help developers
 >   monetize their application, however as of November 2nd, support has not yet
->   been added for these to WebWorks.
+>   been added for these to WebWorks for BlackBerry 10.

 ### Multiplayer *(TODO)*